Ajatt-Tools/mpvacious/README.md

 * `r` - Forget all previously saved timings and associated dialogs.

-If subs are badly timed, first of all, you could try to retime them.
+If subs are badly timed, first of all, you could try to re-time them.
 [ffsubsync](https://github.com/smacke/ffsubsync) is a program that will do it for you.
 Another option would be to shift timings using key bindings provided by mpv.